Myskle ransomware removal instructions

 |Damage||All files are encrypted and cannot be opened without paying a ransom.
 Additional password-stealing trojans and malware infections can be installed together with a ransomware infection.|

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Malwarebytes.

 How to protect yourself from ransomware infections?

 Web links and attachments that are presented in irrelevant emails received from unknown, suspicious addresses should not be opened (or clicked).
-The safest option is to ignore emails of this type (not to open their contents).
-Another important thing is to download all software from official and trustworthy websites and using direct download links.
-We do not recommend to use third party downloaders, unofficial/unreliable websites and other sources of this kind for that.
-Furthermore, all installed programs should be updated with tools (or functions) that are designed by official developers.
-If some installed program is not free, it should be activated/registered properly.
-It is not legal to use software 'cracking' tools and they often infect computers with malware.
-One more important thing is to have a reputable anti-virus or anti-spyware suite installed and to keep it enabled at all times.
-Additionally, we recommend to scan the operating system for viruses regularly.
-If your computer is already infected with Myskle, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.
+The safest option is to ignore emails of this type (and do not open the contents).
+Download all software from official and trustworthy websites and using direct download links.
+Do not use third party downloaders, unofficial/dubious websites, or other sources of this kind.
+Furthermore, all installed programs should be updated with tools (or functions) designed by official developers.
+If an installed program is not free, it should be activated/registered properly.
+It is illegal to use software 'cracking' tools, and they often infect computers with malware.
+Have a reputable anti-virus or anti-spyware suite installed and keep it enabled at all times.
+Additionally, scan the operating system for viruses regularly.
+If your computer is already infected with Myskle, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this ransomware.

-Text presented in Myskle ransomware's text file ("readme.txt"):
+Text presented in Myskle ransomware text file ("readme.txt"):

 Don't worry, you can return all your files!

 All your files like photos, databases, documents and other important are encrypted with strongest encryption and unique key.